 This partnership hosted a two-day workshop filled with guest speakers, panels and circle discussions around the importance of accurate racial and cultural depictions in media.
 Hear the panel discussion led by MPR's Angela Davis.

-At the Foundations, we believe that changing problematic narratives is critical to advancing equity and dismantling the hierarchy of human value.
+At the Foundation, we believe that changing problematic narratives is critical to advancing equity and dismantling the belief in a hierarchy of human value.
 Narratives have the power to create, shape and amplify the way we view people in our community.

 Media Professionals Surveyed on Racial Narratives